Diamondbacks vs. Tigers: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks Betting Records & Stats

-- The Diamondbacks have been favored on the moneyline 29 total times this season.
-They've finished 20-9 in those games.
+- The Diamondbacks have put together a 21-9 record in games they were listed as the moneyline favorite (winning 70% of those games).

-- Arizona has gone 14-6 (winning 70% of its games) when playing as moneyline favorites of -135 or shorter.
+- Arizona has played three times as moneyline favorites with odds of -225 or shorter, and won in each game.

-- Based on this matchup's moneyline, the Diamondbacks' implied win probability is 57.4%.
+- The Diamondbacks have an implied moneyline win probability of 69.2% in this game.

-- Arizona has played in 63 games with a set over/under, and have combined with its opponents to go over the total 29 times (29-31-3).
+- In the 64 games in which oddsmakers have set an over/under for Arizona, it has combined with opponents to go over the total 29 times (29-32-3).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!